 This course is an accelerated course designed for the highly motivated, active learner.
 (Placement in this course will be assigned by the freshman Honors English teacher according to performance).
-A wide selection of British and World Literature and nonfiction texts will be studied in order to gain a fuller understanding of major literary themes spanning the globe.
+Building upon ELA I, A wide selection of fiction and nonfiction texts will be studied in order to gain a fuller understanding of major literary themes and genres spanning the globe.
 A large portion of class time will be devoted to development of essay writing: personal, reflective, expository, argumentative, persuasive, comparison and contrast, and analytical.
 Additionally, the student will master the structures and mechanics of grammar while he continues to build his vocabulary and increase his basic understanding of successful SAT-taking strategies.
 Oral presentations based on independent research will be required.
-The student will be given opportunities to conduct subject-appropriate research on the Internet.
+The student will be given opportunities to conduct subjectappropriate research on the Internet.
 Overall, Honors English II is a comprehensive communications course.

-The student will study a wide array of literary genres and works of British and World Literature in order to gain a better understanding of world literary themes.
+The student will study a wide array of literary genres and works in order to gain a better understanding of world literary themes.
 He will be expected to master the structures of grammar as outlined in the Grammar for Writing Program and demonstrate this mastery in a series of essays.
 Additionally, he will continue to work on his SAT strategies, vocabulary development, oral presentation skills, and independent electronic research techniques.
 Overall, this course lays the foundation for active, independent learning while promoting mastery of oral and written communications.